Dwalker19922/JS-Exercise-Prototype/README.md

 ## Submission format

-Please see canvas for cohort specific submission instructions
+Please see canvas for cohort specific submission instruction